sass/sass/proposal/custom-url-resolution.md

 ### JavaScript API

-At the core of remapping the url references is the JavaScript API which allows users to return a new url reference, based on the canonical url of the sass file and original url reference.
+At the core of remapping the sass-url references is the JavaScript API which allows users to return a new sass-url reference, based on the canonical url of the sass file and original sass-url reference.

 The first parameter of the urlRewrite function is an object with the following values:

 - `file`: The canonical url of the sass file that references the url.
-- `url`: The url reference, for example with `sass-url(file://../assets/test.png)` it would be `file://../assets/test.png`.
+- `url`: The sass-url reference, for example with `sass-url(file://../assets/test.png)` it would be `file://../assets/test.png`.

 The second parameter of the urlRewrite function is an optional done callback that is used when performing asynchronous operations.

 This callback function takes in two parameters:

 - `error`: This can be null or an Error object, `null` means there is no error.
-- `url`: This is the `string` that gets used to replace the url reference.
+- `url`: This is the `string` that gets used to replace the sass-url reference.
 This cannot be null or anything else, otherwise sass will throw an error.

 Asynchronous example: